-- Select the face on the handle that you want to replace.
+Select the face on the handle that you want to replace.
 This face, which is labeled with the tool badge, will be removed.

-- Select Next.
 If you have selected the wrong face, then select the tool badge twice until the face you selected is no longer labeled with a badge.
 Then, select the correct surface.

-b.
-If you don’t want the replaced face to reach the other side of the cylindrical body, turn on the OTHER SIDE switch.
+If you want the replaced face to reach the other side of the pan, turn on the Other Side switch.

 💡Shortcut💡: If you select the face you want to replace first, the menu is customized automatically.
-From this adaptive menu, go to Menu > More > Replace face.
+From this adaptive menu, go to Replace face.